loadingio/ldcover/README.md

  * root: container.
  * type: additional class to add. default: ''. space seprated.
  * transform-fix: true/false. default: false.
-   add a 'shown' class after ldCover is shown, which remove transform from .inner block. useful when content is blurred due to transform, but might lead to glitches when doing transition. use it carefully.
+   add a 'shown' class after ldCover is shown, which removes transform from .inner block. useful when content is blurred due to transform, but might lead to glitches when doing transition. use it carefully.
  * delay: milliseconds. default 300. should be aligned with transition duration. use to control 'shown' and 'running' classes.
  * auto-z: update root's z-index automatically. default true.